Contact

 Associate Dean of Admission

-Grant grew up in Portland, graduating from Portland State University with a Bachelors of Arts in Communication and Business.
+Grant grew up in Portland, graduating from Portland State University with a bachelor’s degree in communication and business.
 As an undergraduate, he served as a Resident Assistant and Orientation Leader, helping other students successfully acclimate to collegiate life.
-After working in the business field for a time, Grant completed a Masters of Education degree also from Portland State and lived abroad for a year in China teaching English in public schools.
-After returning to the US, he worked in higher education at Concordia University, before joining the Reed Community.
-In his free time, Grant enjoys woodworking, hiking, and traveling - with the goal of stepping foot in all seven continents, he's more than half of the way there.
+After working in the business field for a time, Grant completed a master’s in education from Portland State and lived abroad for a year in China teaching English in public schools.
+After returning to the US, he worked in higher education at Concordia University before joining the Reed community.
+In his free time, Grant enjoys woodworking, hiking, and traveling.
+His goal is to set foot on all seven continents, and he’s more than halfway there.

-Recruitment and application-reading territories: Arkansas, California (Orange County, Long Beach, South Bay, Inland Empire, San Gabriel Valley, San Diego County), Delaware, Illinois, Kentucky, Louisiana, Mississippi, Oklahoma, Texas, West Virginia, early high-school graduates, US military bases, transfer applicants
+Recruitment and application-reading territories: California (Orange County, Long Beach, South Bay, Inland Empire, San Gabriel Valley, San Diego County), early high-school graduates, US military bases, transfer applicants

 Admission Fellow

-Recruitment and application-reading territories: Connecticut, District of Columbia, Maine, Maryland, New Hampshire, New Jersey, Oregon (Portland), Rhode Island, Vermont
+Recruitment and application-reading territories: Connecticut, Delaware, Maine, New Hampshire, New Jersey, Oregon (Portland), Rhode Island, Vermont, Washington (Seattle)

 Tessa Verbal ’19